Quantitative AI Risk Assessments: Opportunities and Challenges

 \section{Additional Considerations for Quantitative AI Assessments}

-In addition to the properties of the metrics, there are additional considerations that come into play when applying one or more metrics for the purpose of assessing the risk of a particular AI model.
+In addition to the properties of the metrics, there are additional considerations when applying one or more metrics for the purpose of assessing the risk of a particular AI model.
 In this section, we detail these additional considerations.